vivekanandsingh0/offline-ai-app/pocketpal-techical-doc.md

-# PocketPal AI: Technical Documentation 📱🚀
+# Cortex: Technical Documentation 📱🚀

-This document provides a detailed overview of the technical architecture, optimization strategies, and hardware-specific techniques used in PocketPal AI to achieve high-speed, local LLM inference on mobile devices.
+This document provides a detailed overview of the technical architecture, optimization strategies, and hardware-specific techniques used in Cortex to achieve high-speed, local LLM inference on mobile devices.

 ---

 ## 🏗️ 1.
 Core Architecture & Tech Stack

-PocketPal AI is designed for high-performance native-to-javascript communication, ensuring that the heavy lifting of AI inference does not freeze the user interface.
+Cortex is designed for high-performance native-to-javascript communication, ensuring that the heavy lifting of AI inference does not freeze the user interface.

 | Component | Technology | Rationale |
 | :--- | :--- | :--- |